Hiking the West Lāhainā Pali Trail (Windmill Hike) on Maui, Hawaiʻi

 Hiking the West Lāhainā Pali Trail

-Old Honoapiʻilani Highway
+Old Honoapiʻilani Highway (Manawaipueo Gulch)

-In the winter months, these lower sections of the trail are some of the best places to see the whales, and this is where I recommend catching the sunset, so as to only have a short hike back down to the trailhead.
+In the winter months, these lower elevations on the West Lāhainā Pali Trail are some of the best places to see Humpback Whales, as well as the sunset, since it is such a short hike back down to the trailhead in the dark.

 Mokumana Gulch